victorkrassovsky/victorkrassovsky.github.io/docs/_posts/2024-07-23-cryptography.md

 The requirement that $A$ is efficient is important, as there are in fact no PRGs that are indistinguishable when subjected to an arbitrary statistical test.
 To see this, just let $A(x)$ be a test that is 1 when $x$ is in the image of the given PRG $G$.
 Then $P(A(G(k)))=1$, while $P(A(r))=\frac{\|K\|}{2^n}$, hence their difference should be non-negligible for any $\|K\| < 2^n$.

+### Semantic Security

+Ciphers that use PRGs to generate their keys are called stream ciphers.
+Due to the restriction on the length of keys, it is not possible for stream ciphers to be perfectly secure.
+Instead, they settle for semantic security which captures the idea of the negligible distinguishability between PRGs and truely randomly sampled keys.